 - Following your biopsy, you will receive antiseptic and a band-aid over the skin where the biopsy needle was inserted.
 You may experience some soreness and you should avoid strenuous activity for the rest of the day.
 Unless otherwise notified, you may return to work or other normal activities without delay.

 How do I obtain results?

 At Radiology Associates of Hartford, the radiologist who performed your biopsy will review the pathology reports and dictate a report of the findings.
-The result will be phoned, faxed, mailed or delivered electronically to the referring physician.
+The result will be delivered to the referring physician.
 The referring physician will share the results with you.

 If the final results are benign, surgery is usually not necessary and patients can be followed conservatively.